The Rise of the Liberation Movements

 The Civil Service Code governs the conduct of civil servants, prescribes qualifications for nonelective positions, adopts an independent and credible merit and fitness system, protects civil service eligibles in various government positions, including government-owned and controlled corporations with original charters in the Bangsamoro Autonomous Region in Muslim Mindanao, and provides rules on disciplinary authority over the Bangsamoro government’s officials and employees.

 The Education Code embodies the BARMM’s commitment to inclusive, relevant, and quality education with the principles of moral governance at its core.
 The Bangsamoro Education Code is seen to improve internal processing systems to promote acceptable governance practices, transparency, and accountability.
 It shall establish, manage, and support a complete and integrated system of quality education, which shall be a subsystem of the national education system.
-This includes the special eligibility for madrasah teachers, tribal university system for the higher educational needs of the indigenous peoples, and peace education as a core component of the Bangsamoro education system.
+This includes the special eligibility for madrasah teachers, a tribal university system for the higher educational needs of the indigenous peoples, and peace education as a core component of the Bangsamoro education system.

 In pursuit of the right to self-governance, the Electoral Code prescribes the structural, functional, and procedural principles in the conduct of elections, plebiscites, initiatives, referenda, recall proceedings, and encourages the formation of genuinely principled political parties in the BARMM.
 It consists of introductory provisions, the Bangsamoro Electoral Office under the supervision of the Commission on Elections (COMELEC), regional political parties in the Bangsamoro based on the parliamentary system of governance, elective positions in the parliament, elections upon dissolution of the parliament, the voters, election administration, election offenses, legal fees, transitory provisions, and final provisions.

-The Local Governance Code enumerates powers to be devolved to the different levels of local governments, clearly defining the delineation of responsibilities between and among them including equitable revenue sharing, democratization and empowerment of local communities.
+The Local Governance Code enumerates powers to be devolved to the different levels of local governments, clearly defining the delineation of responsibilities between and among them including equitable revenue sharing, democratization, and empowerment of local communities.
 It also ensures that the constituents know what services and facilities are on the list and/or can be demanded from their local government.
 The Code grants authority to LGUs, placing them on par with other local governments in the country in terms of providing relevant services to their constituents.
 Regional ministries and offices will reorganize and restructure themselves to supplement local government services.

 Sources: